dgvigil/david-vigil-resume/index.md

 # David "Dave" Vigil (he/him)

-Versatile DevOps Engineer with years of hands-on experience.
-Proven ability to automate and optimize goal-based Kubernetes and Docker deployments for complicated infrastructure in both private and government organizations.
-Implemented solutions via Kubernetes, AWS (AWSGov), and GCP to automate application deployments/operations with full CI/CD pipelines.
+Experienced DevOps Engineer with a demonstrated history of pioneering solutions in IAC (Infrastructure As Code), Kubernetes, and Docker deployments across diverse infrastructures, including sensitive environments within private and governmental sectors.
+Adept at optimizing CI/CD pipelines to automate application deployments and operations on Kubernetes, AWS (AWSGov), and GCP.
+Known for a passion for exploring innovative approaches to enhance efficiency and reliability in complex systems.

 ### Experience

+***ServiceNow*** / Feb 2023 - Present
+*Systems Engineer*
+- Created CI pipeline in GitLab to automate OS regression tests to allow regular updates to all company hardware SKUs.
+Turned the 30-day manual process into a 3-day process with testing and minimal human interaction required.
+- Created and maintained various Puppet modules to better manage the many facets of both the Dev and Prod environments.
+Assisted other teams to better solve issues in an automated and repeatable manner.

-**SUSE Rancher Government Solutions** / Feb 2021 - Present
+**SUSE Rancher Government Solutions** / Feb 2021 - Feb 2023

-*Senior Solutions Architect* <sup><sub>Feb 2022 - Present</sub></sup>
+*Senior Solutions Architect* <sup><sub>Feb 2022 - Feb 2023</sub></sup>

 - Providing Rancher, Kubernetes and other CNCF and open source software and consulting solutions to federal entities that are looking to adapt and transform to devsecops, gitops and other modern workflows